Charleston church shooting: Context of racism

 Heidi Beirich, the director of the Intelligence Project for the Southern Poverty Law Center, a non-profit that seeks to identify American hate groups and confront their activities, said that the gunman's reported motive has frequently appeared on white supremacist websites.
 They say that "whites are being hugely victimized by blacks and no one is paying attention".
 Referring to Roof's comments about rape, Beirich said, "[Black men sexually assaulting white women] is probably the oldest racist trope we have in the U.S."

 According to Beirich, this trope is related to a myth of Southern culture, because in fact, African-American women had been much more frequently abused by white men.
 Lisa Lindquist-Dorr, associate professor at the University of Alabama, said that the myth of black rapists had dominated the imaginations of white, Southern men, who believed that "Sexual access to women is a trophy of power, white women embodied virtue and morality, they signified whiteness and white superiority, so sexual access to white women was possessing the ultimate privilege that white men held.
 It views women as trophies which are to be traded among men."

 Jamelle Bouie wrote in Slate, "Make any list of anti-black terrorism in the United States, and you'll also have a list of attacks justified by the specter of black rape."
-He cited the Tulsa race riot of 1921, the Rosewood massacre of 1923, and the murder of 14-year-old Emmett Till in 1955 as examples.
+He cited the Tulsa race massacre of 1921, the Rosewood massacre of 1923, and the murder of 14-year-old Emmett Till in 1955 as examples.
 Beirich said that early in the investigation, it was unclear if the suspect had any connection to hate groups.
 She noted that "for several years South Carolina has been the place with the highest density of hate groups."